ucsd-cse231-s22/chocopy-wasm-compiler-A/conflicts/inheritance-conflicts.md

 ### 14. Memory management

    1. From our understanding of memory management PR, we won’t think we have any conflicts.
-Except, in lower when a class constructor is called we need to
+Except, in lower when a class constructor is called we need to make sure the offset for the class fields is calculated correctly given we now have metadata stored before the object data.

    2. Example: